CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

     "downloadTranslationRetryDelay": 60,
     "cancelTranslationRetryDelay": 60,
     "retryCommunicationErrors": 1,
+    // Section: Submission Instruction Type Settings
+    "submissionInstruction": {
+      // [...]
+      // characterType (type: String)
+      // Adjust to "unicode" to provoke errors in the GCC backend, as it does
+      // not support SMP characters.
+      "characterType": "unicode"
+    },
+    "submissionName": {
+      // [...]
+      // characterType (type: String)
+      // Adjust to "unicode" to provoke errors in the GCC backend, as it does
+      // not support SMP characters.
+      "characterType": "unicode"
+    },
     // Section: Mock Settings
     // Referenced below, like to provoke errors are certain states.
     "mock": {